frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

 VM internals.

 I took a stab at an early prototype to explore this approach further.
-It seemed like it could work, but there was still a lot of details to figure out.
+It seemed like it could work, but there were still many challenges to work through.
 After some brainstorming with [@muhzii][], he kept working on evolving this rough PoC further in his spare time.
 Then one day I almost fell off my chair out of pure excitement when I saw the amazing pull-request he had just opened.